Farama-Foundation/PettingZoo/docs/sisl/waterworld.md

 {% include info_box.md %}

 Waterworld is a simulation of archea navigating and trying to survive in their environment.
 These archea are designated the roles of pursuer, evader, and poison.
 Pursuers attempt to consume evaders while avoiding poisons.
+Poisons have radii which are 0.75 times the size of the pursuer radius, while evaders have radii that are 2 the size of the pursuer radius.
 Depending on the input parameters, multiple archea may need to work together to consume an evader, creating a dynamic that is both cooperative and competitive.
 The environment is a continuous box space, and each archea has a position with x and y values each in the range [0,1].
 The agents in this environment are the pursuers, while evaders and poison belong to the environment.
 Agents act by choosing a velocity vector to add to their current velocity.
 Each pursuer has a number of evenly spaced sensors which can read the speed and direction of objects relative to the pursuer.
 This information is reported in the observation space, and can be used to navigate the environment.

 ### Observation Space